chipbuster/criterion-compare/README.md

       - uses: actions/checkout@master
       - uses: chipbuster/criterion-compare@vX.Y.Z
         with:
-          cwd: "subDirectory (optional)"  # Optional: relative to repo root
+          cwd: subDirectory (optional)
-          benchName: "my-criterion-benchmark"
+          benchName: my-criterion-benchmark
-          branchName: trunk             # Defaults to master
+          branchName: trunk
           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-_et. voila._, you should now get a comment on new PRs for performance!
+You should now get a comment on new PRs for performance!

 ### Options